-Own funds summary by tier FY20)21 FY2 2020
+Own Funds summary by tier FY20 023 FY2 2022

 (EUR thousands) Tier 1 Tier 3 Tier 1 Tier 3

 Ordinary share capital 105,660 - 105,660 -

 Share premium account 17,026 - 17,026 -

-Reconciliation reserve 17,823 - 36,894 -
+Reconciliation reserve 8,391 - 8,587 -

-Amount equal to the value of net deferred tax assets - 11,227 - 9,275
+Amount equal to the value of net deferred tax assets 12,462 12,439

-Available own funds 140,509 11,227 159,580 9,275
+Available Own Funds 131,077 12,462 131,273 12,439

-There is no restriction on Athora Ireland's eligible own funds to meet the Minimum Capital Requirement and Solvency Capital Requirement requirements.
-No ancillary own funds or own funds items that are subject to transitional arrangements exist.
+There is no restriction on Athora Ireland's eligible Own Funds to meet the Minimum Capital Requirement and Solvency Capital Requirement.
+No ancillary Own Funds or Own Funds items that are subject to transitional arrangements exist.

-As at 31 December 2021, 'Ordinary share capital' comprises 105,660,001 ordinary shares of €1 each.
+As at 31 December 2023, 'Ordinary share capital' comprises 105,660,001 ordinary shares of €1 each.
 The 'Share premium account' of €17,026k related to share capital issued at a premium and held by Athora Ireland's direct parent, Athora Life Re Ltd.

 The 'Reconciliation Reserve' presented above is derived by taking the excess of assets over liabilities from the balance sheet and reducing it by basic own fund items (other than subordinated liabilities) and other specified adjustments.
-This is summarised in the table below and is consistent with the own funds Quantitative Reporting Template included in the Appendix (S.23.01.01).
+This is summarised in the table below and is consistent with the Own Funds Quantitative Reporting Template included in the Appendix (S.23.01.01).

-Reconciliation reserve (EUR thousands) FY2021 FY2020 Available own funds / Excess of assets over liabilities 151,736 168,855 Other basic own fund items (133,913) (131,961) Reconciliation reserve 17,823 36,894
+Reconciliation reserve (EUR thousands) FY2023 FY2022 Available Own Funds / Excess of assets over liabilities 143,539 143,712 Other basic Own Fund items (135,148) (135,125) Reconciliation reserve 8,391 8,587

-Difference between own funds and IFRS Shareholders Equity
+Difference between Own Funds and IFRS Shareholders Equity

-The main differences between available own funds (excess of assets over liabilities) and IFRS Shareholder Equity relate to removal of deferred costs of €-87,723k which are not recognised under Solvency II, addition of the Risk Margin, and the differing valuation bases for the best estimate liability and reinsurance recoverable asset.
-The table below provides a reconciliation from IFRS Equity to total own funds for both year-end 2021 and the prior period.
+The main differences between available Own Funds (excess of assets over liabilities) and IFRS Shareholder Equity relate to removal of deferred costs which are not recognised under Solvency II, addition of the Risk Margin, and the differing valuation bases for the best estimate liability and reinsurance recoverable asset.
+The table below provides a reconciliation from IFRS Equity to total Own Funds for both year-end 2023 and year-end 2022..